Nitrousoxide/jncep/README.md

 The command above will install the `jncep` Python library and its dependencies.
 The library includes a command-line script, also named `jncep`, whose functionality is described below.

+# Docker/Podman Install
+Either clone the git path and build it locally using

+`docker build -t jncep .`

+while inside of the git project's path, or you build directly from the source:

+`docker build -t jncep https://github.com/gvellut/jncep.git`

+which will will clean up the git repo after it completes the build.

+Then you simply need to run it with:
+`docker run jncep

 # Limitations & disclaimer

 This tool only works with J-Novel Club __novels__, not manga.